 Social media copy is content too, and Uberflip uses social as a unique opportunity to use brand voice to convey authenticity.
 Instead of the removed, professional tone B2B companies often take on social in other content, Uberflip employs a voice that humanizes otherwise dry content and engages their audience.

 You can see how they use an authentic social voice to promote other events and content, like an out-of-the-box blog post, community event, and company spirit day.

 Kapost: Authentic Blog Posts

 In this blog post featured on Kapost’s website, they approach authenticity from several different angles.
-This blog post acts like a self case study, in which the marketing team at Kapost earns major authenticity points: the narrative structure centering around their own failure and eventual success builds trust with the reader immediately.
+This blog post acts like a self case study where the marketing team at Kapost earns major authenticity points: the narrative structure centering around their own failure and eventual success builds trust with the reader immediately.

-The crux of their argument also ties in with their broader philosophy and thought leadership stance on the necessity of building “content operations”.
+The crux of the post’s argument also ties in with their broader philosophy and thought leadership stance on the necessity of building “content operations”.
 Through this format, Kapost is able to weave their major brand positioning into a humanizing blog post that feels authentic.

 MarketingProfs: Personality-packed interactive content

 This interactive assessment from MarketingProfs is built on an authentic connection with prospects.
 Not only does the assessment focus on understanding the user with the personality quiz format, the playful content humanizes the brand.

 Beyond the quiz itself, personalized follow on content for each personality type, including instructional webinars, mean that MarketingProfs authentically develops thought leadership positioning that matches their brand identity.